Wining, Dining and Sight-seeing:

 This atmospheric office building in downtown LA, full of ornate metalwork is "a marvel of Gay Nineties style and engineering...twin open-grille elevators (and) an impressive vaulted roof wih a central skylight," according to Raymond Chandler's Los Angeles, by Elizabeth Ward and Alain Silver.
-It's actually described by Chandler in his novel, The High Window, although he calls it The Belfont Building.
+It's actually described by Chandler in his novel, The High Window, although he calls it "The Belfont Building."
 It's got a truly amazing interior, all lights and shadows and grillwork, sorta instant noir, and a totally bland exterior.
 Chandler described its exterior as "eight stories of nothing in particular."
-Okay, it's only five stories, but Chandler must have been on to something -- it's since been used as a setting, usually for private eye offices, in such classic and not-so-classic hardboiled and noir detective flicks as Double Indemnity, Marlowe and Blade Runner, and TV shows, including both City of Angels and Banyon.
+Okay, it's only five stories, but Chandler must have been on to something -- it's since been used as a setting, usually for private eye offices, in such classic and not-so-classic hardboiled and noir detective flicks as D.O.A., Marlowe, Chinatown and Blade Runner, and TV shows, including City of Angels, Banyon and Bosch.
 John Shannon's private eye Jack Liffey drops by there often, and Max Allan Collins' Nate Heller has the L.A. branch of his A-1 Detective Agency operating out of it in Angel in Black.
 It's even been featured in comic books, such as the recent revival of DC's Human Target.

 Pretty much mecca for any true hard-boiled crime buff is a pilgrimage to San Francisco to take Don Herron's guided tour of all things Hammett.
 For over thirty years, Herron has been keeping the faith, leading fans on a merry chase through the fog-shrouded hills that The Continental Op, Sam Spade and Hammett himself called home.Oh, sure, you could buy the Guidebook (In fact, do!
 It's great!) but wouldn't you rather take the actual tour?
 If so be sure to visit the Don Herron's Official Website.

-Those familiar with Dashiell Hammett's life know that the Baltimore branch of Pinkerton's National Detective Agency, where he worked as an operative from 1915 to 1918, was located in the Continental Trust Building, and almost certainly served as the inspiration for the name of his fictional Continental Detective Agency.
+Those familiar with Hammett's life know that the Baltimore branch of Pinkerton's National Detective Agency, where he worked as an operative from 1915 to 1918, was located in the Continental Trust Building, and almost certainly served as the inspiration for the name of his fictional Continental Detective Agency.
 Not to mention the nameless detective who worked there, best known as The Continental Op.

-Private eye buffs Bill and Karen Palmer's New York restaurant is the Big Apple hangout of choice of several P.I. writers and, sometimes, their ficticious detectives, especially Rob Randisi's Miles Jacoby.
+Private eye buffs Bill and Karen Palmer's New York restaurant was the Big Apple hangout of choice of several P.I. writers and, sometimes, their ficticious detectives, especially Rob Randisi's Miles Jacoby.
 I believe the PWA was founded at a meeting held there.
 Alas, from latest reports, the restaurant has closed for good, and Karen and Bill have moved on to running Bogie's Mystery Tours.

 Whether he should be considered a private eye or not is moot.
 Any fan of the mystery genre owes the old cokehound a debt of gratitude.
 It's been suggested that 221B Baker Street is the most famous address in the world.